uchidalab/time_series_augmentation/README.md

 # Time Series Augmentation

-This is a Keras implementation of the paper, Brian Kenji Iwana and Seiichi Uchida, *Time Series Data Augmentation for Neural Networks by Time Warping with a Discriminative Teacher*, arXiv preprint arXiv:2004.08780, 2020.
-[LINK](https://arxiv.org/abs/2004.08780)
+This is a collection of time series data augmentation methods and an example use using Keras.

 ## News

 - 2020/04/16: Repository Created.
-- 2020/06/22: Paper Accepted to ICPR 2020.
+- 2020/06/22: Accepted to ICPR 2020 - B. K. Iwana and S. Uchida, *Time Series Data Augmentation for Neural Networks by Time Warping with a Discriminative Teacher*, ICPR 2020 [LINK](https://arxiv.org/abs/2004.08780)
+- 2020/07/31: Survey Paper Posted on arXiv - B. K. Iwana and S. Uchida *An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks*, arXiv

 ## Requires